SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-creating-document.md

 ## Example

-Let's create a simple interview that assembles a Hello, World document.
+Let's demonstrate a simple interview that assembles a Hello, World document.
 We'll use a few new specifiers: the `attachment` specifier, and a few options that fall underneath it to control the name and content of the document we create.

 ```yaml